 You know how spoiled your pet is, so it’s only right that she searches for the comfiest spot in the whole house.
 Besides keeping her warm and protected, she’s absolutely in love with your plush duvet.
 Felines like nice and soft things too!

-On the other hand, your cat might be dozing off between your legs because she enjoys your scent.
+On the other hand, your cat might be dozing off between your legs, licking your feet because she enjoys your scent.
 As I’ve already mentioned, their sense of smell is heightened and much more powerful than humans.

 They use their scent to leave important messages all over their territory and to recognize their family members.
 So, next to marking you as their territory, your furry companion might simply be enjoying your new perfume!